Neha/react-19-examples/README.md

 # React19 New Features

-This repo has the examples of ReactJS 19 new features:
+This repo has the examples of ReactJS 19 new features.
+You can read in detail about React19 at my blog at FreeCodeCamp , or watch video on my YouTube channel.

 1. Action